The staff on the course are incredibly accommodating with the content and are responsive to requests from students

 I chose to take MA social research as I wanted to develop my research skills from undergraduate with a goal in mind of applying to the civil service or wider research jobs in the future.

-Having taken Politics and Sociology at undergraduate I assumed this year would be less interesting content and more research methods work in isolation.
+Having taken politics and sociology at undergraduate I assumed this year would be less interesting content and more research methods work in isolation.
 This couldn’t have been more wrong, each module I have taken has allowed the freedom for students to tailor their assessments around their own research interests, and whilst there is of course, lots of research training across the MA it is all with your own research interests in mind.

 The staff on the course are incredibly accommodating with the content and are responsive to requests from students.

-MA Social Research student
+Social Research MA

 Throughout the MA we have been offered opportunities to have input into how our lectures will be carried out, for example recently we voted as a class on what we wanted our ‘wildcard’ session to be about in our Principles of Research Design 2 module.